A French multinational food services and facilities management company. Operates prisons in Australia and the UK.

 Sodexo Group is one of the largest food services and facilities management companies in the world.
 Founded in 1966, it is headquartered in Issy-les-Moulineaux, a suburb of Paris, France.
 Sodexo operates in 72 countries and employs approximately 430,000 people.
 Its 2018 revenues were $23.75 billion.
 The company's main business is providing on-site services such as food, security, site management, and maintenance for institutions ranging from hospitals and schools to military bases and prisons.
 The company operates in North America through its wholly-owned subsidiary Sodexo, Inc., headquartered in Gaithersburg, Maryland.
 Its U.S. operations account for 43 percent of its global activities.

 Sodexo operates private prisons in the UK and Australia through its subsidiary Sodexo Justice Services.
 In Australia, the company operates since 2016 the Melaleuca prison, a maximum-security women’s prison which is one of two privately-operated prisons in the state of Western Australia.
 A government 2018 report found significant problems with conditions in the prison.
-In the UK, Sodexo operates four out of the fourteen privately-operated prisons in the country, and there have been repeated reports of abuse, neglect, and torture in these prisons as well:
+In the UK, Sodexo operates five prisons in England and Scotland, and there have been repeated reports of abuse, neglect, and torture in these prisons as well:

-- Bronzefield adult and youth female prison - In 2018, Sodexo was accused of neglect and systemic failures resulting in the death of four women in its Bronzefield prison.
-An official 2013 report described how a woman held at Bronzefield was kept segregated from other prisoners in an “unkempt and squalid” cell for more than five years, and ruled this as “cruel, inhumane and degrading treatment,” which “appears to amount to torture.”
+- Bronzefield adult and youth female prison - In 2018, Sodexo was accused of neglect and systemic failures resulting in the death of four women in Bronzefield.
+An official 2013 report described how a woman held at Bronzefield was kept segregated from other prisoners in an “unkempt and squalid” cell for more than five years and ruled this as “cruel, inhumane and degrading treatment,” which “appears to amount to torture.”

 - Northumberland adult male prison - Persistent reports include complaints about dangerously low staffing, assaults, drug smuggling, and deaths of people incarcerated in the prison.
 A 2017 BBC documentary revealed that Northumberland prison had “descended into chaos, with failing alarms, prisoners calling the shots and a troubling drug problem sweeping its corridors.”